mkamaran24/easyDB/README.md

 # Note

-please dont use this module in production eviroment, happy coding my dear :)
+please dont use this module in production eviroment, happy coding my dears :)